 Wherever possible in such cases, it is clearly desirable to establish a two-way audio-video connection to the whole minyan, since it is the minyan that enables the communal prayers to be held at all, and this best approximates being present given our current technology, now and in the foreseeable future.
-However, since the individual connected electronically is in the position of one overhearing from outside the room,9 it would be sufficient for the shaliah tzibbur to have voice contact with the individual who wishes to respond, or, indeed, for the contact to be exclusively one way.
+However, since the individual connected electronically is in the position of one overhearing from outside the room, or, indeed, for the shaliah tzibbur to have voice contact with the individual who wishes to respond, or, indeed, for the contact to be exclusively one way.